 - On a supported workflow step (Edit, Review, or Post-Machine Revision), click the down arrow and select Manage Step.

-- In the dialog that appears, turn on Idle Strings.
+- In the dialog that appears, under Automation, you'll see Idle Strings.

-- In the menu, select the Language(s) for which you want to create the rule.
+- Select the Language(s) for which you want to create the rule.

 - In the menus, specify when to Send Reminder Email before the string is moved and when to Move String to the next step.

 - Under Reminder Recipients, add the email addresses of the users you want to remind.
-Optionally, select Send emails to Linguists assigned to step.
+Optionally, select the checkbox to Send emails to Linguists assigned to step.

 - Click Save.